rmcgrai1/3DGame/README.md

 # 3DGame

-The game is an open world that can be explored enemies can be fought and many things can happen
+The game is an open world adventure game inspired by MineCraft, The Legend of Zelda, and Skyrim.
+You can wander around, chop down trees, and battle enemies in sword-based combat.
+The game is still very early in development, but most of the basic elements are in place, such as image-loading, fonts and text-drawing, 3D graphics, shaders, and enemies.

-##set up git
+##Setting up Git
 sudo apt-get update

 sudo apt-get install git